 I love seafood, and since trying grilled octopus for the first time in Istanbul many years ago, I never miss the opportunity to order them.
 I had octopus in Cordoba, Salamanca and Madrid, and this tender goodness came with shrimps and mashed potatoes or with fried potatoes, which made it a very filling dish.

 Croquettes are some of the best tapas in Spain I have ever tried.
 Frankly, their look is not very appetizing, but they are delicious.
-Basically, croquettes are deep fried mashed potatoes mixed with different filling like fish, jamon, meat, etc. I noticed that they serve three or four croquettes as tapas.
+Basically, croquettes are deep fried rolls of bechamel sauce with different filling like fish, jamon, meat, etc. I noticed that they serve three or four croquettes as tapas.

 5. Oxtail stew/rabo de toro